cloudprivacylabs/lsa/web/content/docs/spreadsheet_representation.md

 `entityIdFields` term that lists the identity fields.
 If there is more than one, the additional fields must be listed in subsequent columns.
-Note the naming of the identity fields: all the schema fields are by defult in the same namespace as the schema root.
+Note the naming of the identity fields: all the schema fields are by default in the same namespace as the schema root.
 More on this will be later.
 If there are additional schema-level metadata, they can be included here as well.

-The first section ends at the header row, which is identified by `@id` in the first column, and `@type` in the second column.
+The second section (colored light blue) starts at the header row, which is identified by `@id` in the first column, and `@type` in the second column.
 Subsequent columns list the terms used to define the schema.

-The next section lists the schema and the overlays defined in this spreadsheet.
-The `@id` column specifies the id of the schema or overlay, and the `@type` column specifies whether that column defines a schema or an overlay.
+The third section (colored gray) lists the schema and the overlays defined in this spreadsheet.
+In the previous section, the `@id` column specifies the id of the schema or overlay, and the `@type` column specifies whether that column defines a schema or an overlay.
 The remaining columns determine which terms are included in that layer.
 If a cell has `true` value, then the